zingbretsen/zingbretsen-site/src/blog/vim-gives-you-superpowers.md

 There are other useful conventions that many commands follow.
 Often times, pressing an action key twice will do that action on a whole line. `dd` will delete a whole line, regardless of where your cursor is. `yy` will yank a whole line. `cc` will change a whole line, etc.

 Pressing a capital action key will often do that action, but _bigger_, in some way. `D` will `D`elete from your current position to the end of the line.
-I will leave it as an exercise to the reader to figure out what `Y` and `C` will do.
+I will leave it as an exercise to the reader to figure out what `C` will do.

 Motions work similarly. `w` goes forward by one `w`ord (i.e., consecutive alphanumeric characters), and `W` will go forward one big `W`ord which includes all non-whitespace characters.